 What to Serve With

 This delicious dish can be served over a plethora of dishes or alongside them.
 However you choose to do it will be delicious.
 Some of my favorite dishes to serve this bourguignon with are Olive Oil Mashed Potatoes, Creamy Polenta, this Thanksgiving Wild Rice, Garlic Rosemary Roasted Potatoes, or cauliflower mash.
 Of course, various types of bread are a great idea as well.
-For example, focaccia, dinner rolls, potato flatbread etc.
+For example, focaccia, dinner rolls, potato flatbread and vegan stuffing.

 Are Mushrooms Good for You?

 Mushrooms are exceptionally good for you.
 That’s because they pack a ton of B vitamins, niacin, pantothenic acid, and riboflavin into their tiny forms.
 B vitamins are great for your energy levels, which we all know.
 However, did you know that these nutrients are also great for heart and skin health?
 Niacin is also impeccable for your digestive system, so load up!

 Vegan Thanksgiving Recipes